-- 3.10.1 If the Qualifying Tenant is the developer then this section is not applicable. - 3.10.2 If the Qualifying Tenant is a managed workspace provider then a suitable form of lease or management agreement needs to be in place (such as a revenue share).
-It needs to take into account the following characteristics: - a) a sufficiently long (i.e. at least 10-years) and secure period for the Qualifying Tenant to maximise outcomes and gain a return on its investment in the space; - b) obligations on the part of the Qualifying Tenant as set out in the Section 106 agreement where appropriate and possible; - c) attractive terms for the Qualifying Tenant; and, - d) early termination of the lease by the developer if the council requires it due to the Qualifying Tenant materially failing to deliver on its requirements as set out in the Section 106 agreement and remedial action by the Qualifying Tenant cannot be evidenced. - 3.10.3 Penalty fees should be considered in the lease if the developer is late in delivering on the provision of space to the Qualifying Tenant to take into account loss of earnings and costs incurred by the managed workspace provider due to delays on the part of the developer. - 3.10.4 When the lease between the developer and a Qualifying Tenant comes to an end, the outgoing Qualifying Tenant and the developer should use best endeavours to freely facilitate a new contractual relationship between End Users and the new Qualifying Tenant. - 3.10.5 If the affordable workspace is operated by a managed workspace operator, their lease may come to an end during the obligation period.
-In this situation, their lease would either need to be renewed, extended or an alternative Qualifying Tenant would be required. - 3.10.6 If the space is leased to a Qualifying Tenant and the lease comes to an end, for whatever reason, the developer would need to notify the council within 1 month from the end date of the lease and proactively market and seek an alternative qualifying tenant, keeping a record of their activity to find a new qualifying tenant, or enter a new lease with the Qualifying Tenant whose lease has just come to an end.
+If the Qualifying Tenant is the developer then this section is not applicable.

+If the Qualifying Tenant is a managed workspace provider then a suitable form of lease or management agreement needs to be in place (such as a revenue share).
+It needs to take into account the following characteristics:

+- a) a sufficiently long (i.e. at least 10-years) and secure period for the Qualifying Tenant to maximise outcomes and gain a return on its investment in the space; - b) obligations on the part of the Qualifying Tenant as set out in the Section 106 agreement where appropriate and possible; - c) attractive terms for the Qualifying Tenant; and, - d) early termination of the lease by the developer if the council requires it due to the Qualifying Tenant materially failing to deliver on its requirements as set out in the Section 106 agreement and remedial action by the Qualifying Tenant cannot be evidenced.

+Penalty fees should be considered in the lease if the developer is late in delivering on the provision of space to the Qualifying Tenant to take into account loss of earnings and costs incurred by the managed workspace provider due to delays on the part of the developer.

+When the lease between the developer and a Qualifying Tenant comes to an end, the outgoing Qualifying Tenant and the developer should use best endeavours to freely facilitate a new contractual relationship between End Users and the new Qualifying Tenant.

+If the affordable workspace is operated by a managed workspace operator, their lease may come to an end during the obligation period.
+In this situation, their lease would either need to be renewed, extended or an alternative Qualifying Tenant would be required.

+If the space is leased to a Qualifying Tenant and the lease comes to an end, for whatever reason, the developer would need to notify the council within 1 month from the end date of the lease and proactively market and seek an alternative qualifying tenant, keeping a record of their activity to find a new qualifying tenant, or enter a new lease with the Qualifying Tenant whose lease has just come to an end.
 The developer should seek approval for any new Qualifying Tenant from the council.
 The developer should also notify the council when any new lease is entered into by a Qualifying Tenant.

+If a Qualifying Tenant cannot be found after extensive marketing of affordable workspace with reasonable terms and conditions for a minimum of at least 12 months, provision may be made for the space to then be let at open market rates, in the interests of avoiding commercial spaces being subjected to long-term voids.